jiajian-xiao/jiajian-xiao.github.io/index.md

 I am currently a Research Fellow at TUMCREATE, Singapore.
 My research interests include high-performance computing with a special focus on using heterogeneous hardware to accelerate agent-based simulations, general agent-based modeling & simulation, and smart transportation problems.

-I am a key team member in a number of local (Singapore) and international (collaborating with research entities in Germany and China) research projects.

 ## Education

 2007 - 2011	B.Eng.
 Shanghai Jiao Tong University, Shanghai, China\